Infant Respiratory Disorders- Overview and Practice Questions Vector

 38. What is the clinical presentation of RDS?

-Usually pre-term, tachypnea, increased work of breathing (WOB), cyanosis, grunting, nasal flaring, see-saw breathing, and the heart may be enlarged.
+Clinical presentation includes preterm birth, tachypnea, increased work of breathing (WOB), cyanosis, grunting, nasal flaring, see-saw breathing, and an enlarged heart in some cases.

 39. What will the ABG results show for RDS?

-Moderate to severe hypoxemia, hypercarbia, and mixed acidosis.
+ABG results for RDS typically show moderate to severe hypoxemia, hypercapnia, and mixed acidosis.

 40. How to help with the prevention of RDS?

-Delay delivery give maternal steroids for at least 48 hours prior to birth.
+Prevention includes delaying delivery and administering maternal steroids at least 48 hours before birth to accelerate fetal lung maturity.

 41. What is surfactant therapy?

-Surfactant combined with steroids can reduce time on ventilation.
-Reduces the severity of BPD (bronchopulmonary dysplasia), if it develops.
+Surfactant therapy, often combined with steroids, can reduce the duration of mechanical ventilation and lessen the severity of bronchopulmonary dysplasia (BPD) if it develops.

 42. When is mechanical ventilation indicated for RDS?